rebelwarrior/numenera/setting/ninth-world.md

 #### Religion
 {:.subtitle.is-4.mt-4.no_toc}
-Religion, like food, is a decidedly local affair, though there is a widespread Church-like organization in Steadfast in the form of __the Amber Papacy__, they operate mostly secularly.
-The Amber Papacy, also called The Order of Truth, and their __Aeon Priests__ are the most trusted experts on numenera.
+Religion, like food, is a local affair, though there is a widespread Church-like organization in Steadfast in the form of __the Amber Papacy__, they operate mostly secularly.
+The Amber Papacy, also called The Order of Truth, and their __Aeon Priests__ are the most trusted experts on numenéra.
 Additionally, the Amber Papacy promotes literacy and controls all scribes (used for almost all written contracts) which give it a lot of knowledge and therefore power.

 > _"May the spirits of the ancients bless this endeavor."_ – Aeon Priest blessing.